Kerstin08/minimal-mistakes/_pages/index.md

 ---
-I studied MultiMediaTechnology at the University of Applied Sciences, Salzburg, Austria with a focus on Game Development, which I will complete in April 2023 with a Master's degree.
+I studied MultiMediaTechnology at the University of Applied Sciences, Salzburg, Austria with a focus on Game Development, which I completed in the beginning of May with a Master's degree.
 In addition to coding games, I also have interests in other fields like computer graphics or deep learning and am always looking to expand my knowledge and learn something new.